 - Name it to tame it.
 I’m repeatedly amazed by how many adults, particularly men, have never learned the words to describe their emotional or internal experiences.
 When we reflect our children’s emotions back to them in words, we not only serve as a mirror to help them recognize their feelings, we also give them the critical language to describe, interpret, and process their internal worlds.

 - Seek to understand yourself first.
 Most of the time we unconsciously invalidate emotions in our kids that were first invalidated or punished in us.
 So ask yourself first, “What emotions were safe or not safe to express in my home growing up?
-What feelings make ME uncomfortable or which feelings do I seek to get rid of or control in myself?”
+What feelings make ME uncomfortable or which feelings do I seek to get rid of or control in myself?
+What emotional trauma have I experienced?”
 Odds are, the answers to these questions will lend some insight into the emotional messages we may inadvertently communicate to our kiddos.

 - You can validate an emotion without condoning or validating a behavior.
 A huge task of childhood is learning HOW to respond to emotions in effective, non-damaging ways.
 We can help kids learn this by separating emotions (not in our control) from behaviors (somewhat in our control).
 For example, “It’s okay to feel jealous, but it’s not okay to steal your cousin’s toy,” or “I see that you’re mad, and that’s okay.
 When you’re calmed down we can talk about better ways to show me that you’re mad.”